AshishLach/AshishLach/README.md

 ### Summary

-- 8+ years of professional experience working in a startup environment, specializing in SaaS product implementations
+- 8+ years of <a href="https://www.linkedin.com/in/ashish-lachuria" target="_blank">professional experience</a> working in a startup environment, specializing in SaaS product implementations
 - Lead Customer Experience Specialist with expertise in Marketing Automation, Web Development (HTML, jQuery, Knockout.js, Python), and Integrations
 - Experienced losses in crypto investments and realized that building Web3 skills offers better returns than trading
 - Gradually developed a passion for Web3 technologies
-- Resigned in November 2024 to fully pursue Web3 security full time
+- Resigned in November 2024 to fully pursue Web3 Security full time
 - Audit Contest Profile <a href="https://audits.sherlock.xyz/watson/AshishLac" target="_blank">https://audits.sherlock.xyz/watson/AshishLac</a>
 - Currently part of [ElectiSec Fellowship (Block 7)](https://electisec.com/fellowships), selected for hands-on training with real audits and mentorship